 There are several complex types of the sickle cell gene.
 Some don’t cause symptoms

 or severe problems, but others do.
-Talk to your child’s healthcare provider about
+Talk with your child’s healthcare provider about

 the specific form of sickle cell your child has.

-Most children with SCD will start showing symptoms during the first year, often around
+Most children with SCD will start showing symptoms during the first year of life,